ivanoff/Resume/README.md

 - Oct.2003 - May.2008 : System Administrator, Senior University Teacher @ European University, Sevastopol, UA.

 ### Projects and Products From Scratch
+- **Email Microservice**: microservice for manage SMTP configurations, email templates, and send emails using various SMTP servers and templates.
 - **Antivirus Microservice**: a free and fully functional microservice with client for antivirus file checking using ClamAV.
 - **Ships.trade**: A comprehensive source of shipbrokers' vessel listings on the Internet.
 Easy to find vessel, easy to contact shipbroker.
 - **Twister spinner**: A mobile application for Twister players.
 Support for over 30 languages, automatic/manual spin delays, voice guidance and dark/light modes.